reecore-coin/Reex-MN/README.md

 chmod +x reemn16.sh
 ```
 Prepare the windows wallet:<br>
-a - Go to debug console and type:
+Go to debug console and type:
 ```
 getnewaddress MN1
 ```
-b - Send 15.000 REEX to the address and let it atleast confirm by 1 block
+Send 15.000 REEX to the address and let it atleast confirm by 1 block
-c - Generate the MN key  (in debug console)and save in txt:
+Generate the MN key  (in debug console)and save in txt:
 ```
 masternode genkey
 ```